Summary

 Glioma tumours

-Gliomas are the most common category of brain tumour.
+Gliomas are the most common type of brain tumour.
+Gliomas are tumours that start in the glial cells of the brain.
 They include:

-- Ependymoma – starts in glial cells called ependymal cells, more common in children than adults.
+- Ependymoma – starts in glial cells called ependymal cells, more common in children than adults, and may be benign or malignant.

-- Glioblastoma (GBM) – a type of high-grade astrocytoma that makes up more than half of all gliomas, common in adults and children.
+- Glioblastoma (GBM) – a type of malignant astrocytoma that makes up more than half of all gliomas, common in adults and children.
+May develop from a slow-growing astrocytoma.

-- Oligodendroglioma – starts in glial cells called oligodendrocytes, more common in children than adults.
+- Oligodendroglioma – starts in glial cells called oligodendrocytes, more common in children than adults, and may be benign or malignant.

 Non-glioma tumours

-Medulloblastoma – high-grade tumour that starts in the cerebellum, more common in children and rarer in adults.
+- Medulloblastoma – malignant tumour that starts in the cerebellum, more common in children and rarer in adults.

 - Pituitary tumour – starts in the pituitary gland, usually benign

-- Schwannoma – starts in Schwann cells which surround nerves in the brain, usually benign (includes acoustic neuromas).
+- Schwannoma – starts in Schwann cells which surround nerves in the brain and spinal cord, usually benign (includes acoustic neuromas).

 Brain tumour risk factors